 You may be recording lessons or classroom demonstrations to use in your teaching.
 Share your knowledge and expertise with learners beyond your classroom by contributing to iTunes U.

 We know that students are motivated by tasks that allow them to work for authentic purposes and audiences.
 We also know that it is effective for students to tackle creative, project based tasks using digital tools to learn and demonstrate their learning.

 K-12 public school districts in Arkansas may apply to become contributors to Arkansas on iTunes U. If your district has a course, podcast or video content that you would like to share on Arkansas on iTunes U, we would love to connect with you.

 State agency programs, non-profit entities and educational initiatives like ASMSA, My School Info, Key Points, ASTA, and Hot Springs National Park have created an iTunes presence, making their media available for download through Arkansas on iTunes U. If you have educational media that addresses the K-12 audience of students or educators, consider adding iTunes U to your communications plan.

 What belongs in the Arkansas iTunes U library?

 Unlike YouTube, iTunes U is a curated library of educational content, and the standards for submission are designed to select material with the greatest potential value for learners.
-You can create collections of content or complete courses designed for iPads.
+You can create collections of content, a podcast series and complete courses.

 How do I get started?